Pulmonary Stenosis in Children

 before medical and dental procedures.

-What are the complications of pulmonary stenosis?
+What are the possible complications of pulmonary stenosis in a child?

 If not treated, moderate to severe pulmonary stenosis can cause complications.
 The